Biogen beats estimates on Spinraza sales, raises forecast

-(Reuters) - Biogen Inc (BIIB.O) reported a better-than-expected quarterly profit on Tuesday and raised its forecast for 2018 adjusted earnings, driven by strong demand for its spinal muscular atrophy drug Spinraza, sending its shares up 3 percent.
+(Reuters) - Biogen Inc (BIIB.O) reported a better-than-expected quarterly profit on Tuesday and raised its forecast for 2018 adjusted earnings, driven by strong demand for its rare muscle disease treatment Spinraza, sending its shares up more than 5 percent.

+Spinraza, the first approved drug to treat spinal muscular atrophy, could be a potential blockbuster for Biogen and help cut its dependence on its flagship multiple sclerosis drug Tecfidera, which faces increasing competition.

-Spinraza, the first FDA approved treatment for spinal muscular atrophy (SMA), brought in sales of $423 million, comfortably beating analysts’ consensus of $393.8 million, according to Thomson Reuters data.
+Sales of Spinraza more than doubled to $423 million in the second quarter and comfortably beat analysts’ consensus of $393.8 million, according to Thomson Reuters data.

 “We saw an increase of over 20 percent in the number of adult Spinraza patients in the U.S. versus last quarter, as we work to increase access and adoption in older patients,” Chief Executive Officer Michel Vounatsos said in a statement.